jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="text-field-example" %}

-The `fields` must consist of a list in which each list item is one or more key/value pairs.
+The `fields` must consist of a list in which each list item consists of one or more key/value pairs.
+One of these keys (typically) is the label the user sees, where the value associated with the key is the name of the variable that will store the user-provided information for that field.
+The other key/value pairs in the item (if any) are modifiers that allow you to customize how the field is displayed to the user.

-There are a number of keys that have a special meaning (and therefore are not available for use as a label).
-If a key is not a special key, it will be treated as a label, the value of which will refer to a variable.
+These modifiers are distinguished from label/variable pairs based on the key; if the key is uses one of the names listed below, it will be treated as a modifier; if it is anything else, it will be treated as a label.

 The following are the keys that have special meaning: